“Good Carbs” vs “Bad Carbs”

 - Vegetables: all vegetables are great sources of fiber, and the more you can eat, the better the benefits you receive.
 The extra boost of fiber will also help you feel full for longer.

-- Complex grains: Quinoa, farro and brown rice are all great sources of fiber and even protein.
+- Complex grains: Quinoa, farro, and brown rice are all great sources of fiber and even protein.
 Quinoa is the only grain that contains all the essential amino acids needed to be a complete protein source.
-Try to choose whole grain pastas instead of white for more fiber, as well as avoiding white rice.
+Try to choose whole-grain pasta instead of white for more fiber, as well as avoid white rice.

 If someone refers to a food as a “bad” carbohydrate, most likely it is missing one or all of the beneficial components above.
 White rice and white pasta noodles have been stripped of their fiber to give a more pleasing look and texture.
 But this only does our body a disservice.
 The more simple a food, the easier it is for the body to break down meaning that it is quickly sent right into our bloodstream.
 This may be cause for a rapid rise in blood sugar levels.

 - baked goods such as donuts, cake, cookies, and sweet breads